-TH 01111 READING, WRITING AND RESEARCH IN THE THEOLOGICAL CURRICULUM 2 hrs This course movides i purposes.
-This course provides instruction on the use of theological resources for research TH 00099 Studies in specialized INDEPENDENT STUDIES IN THEOLOGY areas as selected by the student and approved by the professor.
-3 hrs.
+TH 01111 READING, WRITING AND RESEARCH IN THE THEOLOGICAL CURRICULUM 2 hrs TT1 · · 1 · This course provides in nstruction on the use of theological resources for research purposes.
+TH 00099 INDEPENDENT STUDIES IN THEOLOGY 3 hrs.
+Studies in specialized a areas as selected by the student and approved by the professor.